 Whether Fed officials feel confident that they have vanquished inflation is important.
 The last few months have offered some relief as inflation rates declined from their peak, which has allowed central banks to slow their rate hikes.
 The Consumer Price Index (CPI), a measure of the average change over time in the prices paid by urban consumers for a market basket of consumer goods and services, rose 6.5% in the year through December, down from 7.1% for the 12 months through November.
 The Fed’s preferred core inflation measure, which strips out food and energy prices, slowed annually to 5.7% in December from 6.0% a year earlier.

-“I see core CPI continuing to decline this year to a range of 3.5% to 4.0%, which is still above the Fed’s 2.0% target level,” says Timothy Ng, Capital Group fixed income portfolio manager.
+“I see core CPI continuing to decline this year to a range of 3.5% to 4.0%, which is still above the Fed’s 2.0% target level,” says Timothy Ng, fixed income portfolio manager for American Funds Inflation Linked Bond Fund®.

 Pandemic-related supply chain disruptions were a big contributor to high inflation in 2022, and that problem has largely dissipated.
 The demand for workers also fed into higher prices since companies passed on to consumers the increased costs of hiring.
 There are signs that the worker shortage is beginning to improve, and more companies have paused hirings or announced layoffs.